microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 *by Chris Lovett, Byron Changuion, and Ofer Dekel*

-In this tutorial, we take an image classifier that was trained to recognize 1000 different image categories and use it to solve a simpler classification problem: distinguishing between *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
-We will see how a classifier with low accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
+In this tutorial, we will take an image classification model that was trained to recognize 1000 different image categories and use it to solve a simpler classification problem: distinguishing between *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
+We will see how a model with low classification accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
 We will write a Python script that reads images from the camera, barks if it sees a dog, and meows if it sees a cat.

 ---